+While this is useful, it takes up too much vertical space on the page for longer or more complicated pieces.
 A compact summary follows from collapsing the line of chromatic scale symbols into a single, text line.
-The line of symbols by itself is ambiguous - is the next note up or down? - but the ambiguity is easily removed without adding any new symbols by highlighting pivot points: grey for low points, yellow for high points (think of yellow as mountain peaks illuminated by sunlight and grey as valleys in shadow).
+The line of symbols by itself is ambiguous - is the next note up or down? - but the ambiguity is easily removed without adding any new symbols by highlighting pivot points between melody arcs that trend up from low points (grey) or down from high points (yellow) - think of yellow as mountain peaks illuminated by sunlight and grey as valleys in shadow.
 Notes within an up or down arc between pivot points are understood to go to the nearest note with that symbol.
 Zig-zags within arcs don't need highlighting because the trend remains in the direction of the arc.
-In rare cases, arrow prefixes ($\uparrow\downarrow$ not illustrated here) indicate moving the line up or down an octave.
+In rare cases, arrow prefixes ( $\uparrow\downarrow$ not illustrated here) indicate moving the nominally-next-note up or down an octave.

-Timing may be represented by a line of downbeat markers (^) under the melody line.
-Downbeat markers identify timing independently of anything else, which means using a different timing requires only ignoring or changing the downbeat markers (or avoiding using them in the first place, often sufficient for familiar pieces).
-Timing choices for notes between identified downbeats are left open-the only constraint is squeezing them in.
+Bar lines plus commas indicating phrasing are often sufficient reminders of timing, but timing may also be explicitly indicated by a line of downbeat markers ( $^{\land}$ ) under the melody line.
+These markers identify timing independently of anything else, which means using a different timing requires only ignoring or changing the downbeat markers (or avoiding using them in the first place).
+Timing choices for notes between identified downbeats are left open - the only constraint is squeezing them in.
 The choice between a rest and an extended note for a downbeat marker between melody notes is left open.